 4. Evaluate your training options against your available resources

-Now that you’ve collected executive, managerial, and employee feedback, you should have a good idea of the training options that would work best for your development program.
+Now that you’ve collected executive, managerial, and employee feedback, you should have some sense of the training options that would work best for your employee development program.

 - Budget — First, determine how much it would cost to train one employee.
-Then, multiply the number of employees you’ll be training by the cost of that training to figure out your total training expenses.
+Then, multiply the number of employees you’ll be training by the cost of that training to determine your total expenses.
 If your calculations show you’ll go over your current budget, talk to your leadership team to determine if there’s a workaround or ask them to adjust it.

-- Time — Consider how much time it’ll take for employees to learn and gain confidence with their new skills, and make sure you’re using their time wisely.
+- Time — Consider how long it’ll take for employees to learn and gain confidence with their new skills, and ensure you’re using their time wisely.
 If your employees find training too time-consuming, it may demotivate them and make them feel it’s only interfering with their other duties.
-You may ultimately decide in favor of a short, hour-long webinar or single-day seminar to minimize the impact on employee schedules.
+You may ultimately favor a short, hour-long webinar or single-day seminar to minimize the impact on employee schedules.

 5. Report your training plan recommendations to stakeholders

-It’s essential to secure stakeholder support before going ahead with your employee training program.
-Keep in mind that they likely don’t have as much visibility over your team and employee training needs as you do and may be more invested in staying under budget and keeping any time commitment to a minimum.
+Securing stakeholder support is essential before proceeding with any employee development programs.
+Keep in mind that stakeholders likely don’t have as much visibility over your team and employee training needs as you do, which means they may be more invested in staying under budget and minimizing their time commitment.
 Be sure to anticipate these or similar questions from your leadership team and other stakeholders:

 - Are we already offering similar training on that subject?